-The Great Wildebeest Migration is one of the last mass terrestrial wildlife movements left on the planet and the chief reason why so many safari-lovers venture to the Serengeti-Masai Mara ecosystem, especially at mid-year.
+The Great Wildebeest Migration is one of the last mass terrestrial wildlife movements left on the planet.
+It's the chief reason why so many travellers venture to Kenya and Tanzania for a Migration safari, especially around mid-year.

-The Migration is one of nature’s greatest paradoxes: your timing is absolutely everything but there is no way to predict the timing of the animals’ movement.
-We know that the wildebeest (and a smattering of zebra and antelope) will cross the Mara River – but we don’t know exactly when.
-We know that rain will trigger those same plains game to move onto fresh grazing – but we don’t know when that rain will come.
+The Migration is one of Nature's greatest paradoxes: timing is absolutely vital, but there is no way to predict the timing of the animals' movements.
+We know that the wildebeest (and a smattering of zebra and antelope) will cross the Mara River – but nobody knows exactly when.
+We also know that rain will trigger the wildebeest to move onto fresh grazing – but nobody knows exactly when the rain will fall.

 "Most exciting holiday we have ever experienced"

 The lodges, travel arrangements and even the weather turned out to be just… absolutely top-notch… Serian Serengeti was in the middle of the Migration with millions of animals and all the predators… It was a complex, tailored journey but everything just worked as planned – no delays – no problems at all.
 All the guides and drivers were always on time and very pleasant.
 Even the weather was perfect with just a few hours of rain during the whole trip.
 So, thank you Maureen – not even a tiny detail might be improved – it was all perfect.